fyquah/fpgaConvnetMaxeler/Readme.md

 4. How can I test this?

-- I have no idea :p
+- I have no idea yet.